Elegant guest accommodation in the Southern Highlands - in design development.

 Old and new

 The project comprises two distinct but complementary parts – the historic former Council Chambers, which will be carefully restored, and a new glass pavilion at the rear.
-A masonry outdoor fireplace anchors the new structure, creates a place to gather on cool evenings, and nods to the strong vertical elements of the elaborately-articulated Victorian era facade.
+The contemporary, lightweight rear addition balances views to the garden setting with views toward the historic building, making the most of a special setting.

 The new wing has been designed as a modestly-proportioned pavilion of sustainable materials, deferential in scale to the historic building, but with similar strength of form and line.
 A deep, shaded porch and angled wall give the new front door of the building the same clarity and gravitas as the more classically formal doorway facing the street.